-The absence of a second fan, unfortunately, sets it lower than coolers with dual or even triple fans.
-For exhaustive games that require systems to be overclocked to a higher degree, this is a restrictive factor.
+Unfortunately, the absence of a second fan sets it lower than coolers with dual or even triple fans.
+This is a restrictive factor for exhaustive games that require systems to be overclocked to a higher degree.

-Even though this is an AIO liquid cooler and not very hard on the pocket, yet it will not be recommended for competitive gamers.
-Its limitations when it comes to overclocking the system make it a second choice.
+Even though this is an AIO liquid cooler and not very hard on the pocket, it will not be recommended for competitive gamers.
+Its limitations regarding overclocking the system make it a second choice.

 It has a PPS (Polyphenylene sulfide) and glass fiber construction that resists a broad range of chemicals rendering it unaffected by moisture or immersion in water.

 The pump is also light in weight and impervious to oxidation and corrosion.
-Its custom design, along with a low resistance radiator, allows for a higher flow rate, increased heat exchange efficiency, and provides unmatched cooling performance.
+Its custom design, along with a low-resistance radiator, allows for a higher flow rate, and increased heat exchange efficiency and provides unmatched cooling performance.

 These are best-suited features when exhaustive environments are created by serious overclocking.

-The FEP tubing makes it durable yet flexible, while the sleeved tubing on the exterior imparts a premium look to it.
+The FEP tubing makes it durable yet flexible, while the sleeved tubing on the exterior imparts a premium look.
 Master Fan MF120R ARGB ensures a precise air cooling solution, which is ideal for maximizing air pressure for AIO liquid cooling.

-Tends to get noisier at maximum RPM, which is a downside especially for gamers who are allergic to even the slightest of distraction.
-Secondly, the hoses are very rigid that makes it trickier to install.
+It tends to get noisier at maximum RPM, which is a downside, especially for gamers who are allergic to even the slightest distraction.
+Secondly, the hoses are rigid, making them trickier to install.

 Cooler Master’s new MasterLiquid ML360R RGB provides elite performance with RGB flourish.
-Being cost-effective when in comparison to its counterparts, it is a popular choice for gamers aiming to achieve superior performance on a budget.
+Being cost-effective compared to its counterparts, it is a popular choice for gamers aiming to achieve superior performance on a budget.